Query governance

 Use tags to determine whether to optimize SQL queries:

-The core logic of governance is to classify the statements from the Overall Slow SQL list into two categories: Optimization Not Required and Optimizable SQL.
-You can use the following SQL tags to quickly filter these statements and manage them by priority.
+Governance classifies statements from the Overall Slow SQL list into two categories: Optimization Not Required and Optimizable SQL.
+Use the following SQL tags to filter and prioritize these statements.

 ID